-I am a writer and professional philosopher.
-I am currently a Banting Fellow at Dalhousie University.
-My areas of research specialization are social epistemology and moral philosophy.
+My areas of research specialization are social epistemology, especially epistemic injustice, and meta-ethics, especially moral responsibility.
 My current research is on how we hold people accountable for intellectual mistakes.
 My broader research interests are in the ethics of how we think—what we believe, how we categorize, how we inquire.
-I maintain secondary research interests in the philosophy of higher education, American philosophy, and feminist philosophy.
+I maintain secondary research interests in the philosophy of higher education, feminist philosophy, and cyberethics.

 My pronouns are he/him.